mspalex/website_monitor/README.md

 This is a very simple web application to monitor the status of websites, built with the full *MEAN (Mongo,Express,Angular,Node)* application stack.

 Features:
-- Web interface to add, remove and edit websites to follow,
+- Web interface to add, remove and edit websites to monitor,
 - Monitor the HTTP Status Code of each site
 - View the status of Keyword search on each site
+- periodic server update of the information

+- User cannot insert invalid information, such as malformed or empty fields
+- websites that are not live cannot be inserted
+-

 Since i built this thing to be hosted on my home server, there are no logins or anything that resembles security measures.